bbalet/jorani/docs/install/README.md

 1. Set <code>ldap_basedn_db</code> to TRUE.
 2. The Base DN is not based on <code>ldap_basedn</code>, but read from the users table, column <code>ldap_path</code> (e.g. from database).
 3. The Base DN should look like <code>uid=bbalet,ou=people,dc=company,dc=com</code>.
 Note that this feature allows you to authenticate users from different OU.

+## SSO/OAuth2 with Google+

+Please refer to the script <code>testoauth2.php</code> at the root of installation for guidance and tests.
+Please read <code>application/config/saml-example-onelogin.php</code> for an example.

+## SSO/SAML

+Since v0.5.0, Jorani can use SAML for SSO.
+It has been tested with onelogin as IDP.

 ## Apache